-d) Results shall be marked as Official after all outstanding protests and penalties have been dealt with and all Appeals have concluded.
+- d) Results shall be marked as Official after all outstanding protests and penalties have been dealt with and all Appeals have concluded. - e) The Official results should be sent to the Regional Chief Points Keeper as soon as possible after the event completes.